-It’s getting harder to find those who don’t use digital devices on the daily.
+It’s getting harder to find those who don’t use digital devices on a daily basis.
 The pandemic has only accelerated this trend.
-In fact, U.S. adults are spending more and more time on their portables, reaching an average of 260 minutes per day.
+In fact, U.S. adults are spending more and more time on their portables, reaching an average of 270 minutes per day.

-As you can see from Statista’s graph, in 2022 the daily time spent on mobile apps in particular is projected to reach 227 minutes.
+As you can see from the graph above, in 2024 the daily time spent on mobile apps in particular is projected to reach 4 hours 40 minutes.

 Insurance Mobile App Types